Agnes E. Meyer: Early life and education

 Meyer was born on January 2, 1887, in New York City to Frederic and Lucy Ernst, who were first-generation German Lutheran immigrants.
 As a girl, her family moved to Pelham Heights, which was then a rural village (now part of Pelham, N.Y.) in Westchester County.
 The family then moved back to the city, where Agnes went to Morris High School in The Bronx.
 As an adolescent, she clashed with her father about her ambitions.
 Ernst attended Barnard College over the objections of her father, getting her tuition from a scholarship and part-time jobs.
 She began cultivating lifelong friendships with intellectuals.

 Her interest in education and philosophy brought her under the spell of Columbia professor John Dewey, and they would both have a major effect on American public education in later decades.

-Ernst met her future husband Eugene Meyer, who was 11 years her senior, in an art gallery while she was at Barnard.
-Ernst graduated in 1907, then continued her studies at the Sorbonne in 1908–09, where she encountered Edward Steichen, Auguste Rodin, Constantin Brâncuși, and Gertrude and Leo Stein.
+Ernst graduated from Barnard in 1907. then continued her studies at the Sorbonne in 1908–09, where she encountered Edward Steichen, Auguste Rodin, Constantin Brâncuși, and Gertrude and Leo Stein.

+In 1908, Ernst met her future husband Eugene Meyer, who was 11 years her senior, in an art gallery in New York City.
+They married in 1910, exactly two years after Eugene Meyers encountered Ernst.